-Being involved in an auto accidents is a frightening experience that can drastically change your life within seconds.
+Being involved in an car accidents is a frightening experience that can drastically change your life within seconds.
 A car accident can cause debilitating physical injuries, emotional trauma, and costly property damage.
 And a serious car accident injury that prevents you from returning to your job (or that limits the number of hours you can work) can be financially devastating.
 Even an accident that occurs at a low speed, or that doesn’t result in much damage to your car, can cause physical injuries.

-If you have been injured in an automobile accident and you were probably not at fault.
+If you have been injured in an accident and you were probably not at fault.
 I have put the following tips together to help you better understand some of the issues that may surround an injury claim.
 These tips are meant as general information and are not intended as legal advice.

 If you have questions, please do not hesitate to contact me.